by Bradley Knockel

 Answering these questions becomes quite hard especially when we realize that our bodies (and brains) almost completely replenish all the atoms over several years.
 Though, important exceptions occur: neurons, while sometimes can form later in life, are not replaced, and DNA atoms are often not replaced.

 A mystery that I ponder involves why consciousness experiences time.
 In physics, time is a dimension just like any of the 3 spatial dimensions.
 Time only has a seemingly favored direction because of the low-entropy initial conditions of our universe (the fundamental laws of physics have a CPT symmetry, so there should otherwise be no seemingly favored direction).
 If the universe is deterministic, then everything that will be and has been are on equal footing, all set in stone.
 Assuming that my consciousness is somehow "attached" to the 4-dimensional worldline of my brain in the quantum version of the universe I inhabit, why is it only at one point of the worldline and then the next always in the same temporal direction?
 Or is it?
 When I die, what is so special about time that my consciousness should stop existing in any meaningful way?
 My consciousness is part of the fixed 4D spacetime, and nothing can change that.
 A related mystery is: in the so-called "twin paradox", a twin can become younger than the other twin by taking a high-speed journey away and back, and, during the away journey, relative to either twin, the other twin is younger.
 To describe this in physics, we say that time is relative.
-This means that every consciousness is fundamentally isolated from every other consciousness not just by space but by time.
+This means that every consciousness is fundamentally isolated from every other consciousness not just by space but by time (Einstein would require us to say spacetime), and perhaps the only meaningful comparisons are those that are done locally.
 Honestly, I don't know if any of these ponderings even make any sense, and I have certainly made many assumptions.
 Perhaps the universe is not deterministic or our consciousness somehow selects the quantum version of reality to follow moment by moment.
 Truly, consciousness is a great mystery.

 While scientific words are used in this discussion, I believe that science will never help much in truly understanding consciousness, which may be the most complex phenomenon to exist in the entire universe.